jesserobbins/ji-renamer/README.md

                                 subject names                            [string]
       --dry-run                 Preview suggestions without renaming     [boolean]
+      --summary                 Print a summary report after the run     [boolean] --append-date             Ask the model to append the most relevant metadata/creation date in the configured
+                                format and report it in the log          [boolean] --date-format             Override the appended date format (e.g.
+                                YYYY-MM-DD, YYYYMMDD, YYYY-MM-DD_HHmm)    [string]
-      --summary                 Print a summary report after the run     [boolean] --max-file-size           Skip files larger than the given size in MB [number]
+      --max-file-size           Skip files larger than the given size in MB [number]
       --only-extensions         Only process files with these extensions